xianghui/javascript101/content/lessons/1-3-functions.md

 omit the values for the function parameters, but note that the function parameters will match by position from left to right.
 So, if you want a variable to be optional, you probably want to put it on the right side.
-If not, you could also use `undefined` as the parameter value, but your codes might look abit awkward.
+If not, you could also use `undefined` as the parameter value, but your codes might look a bit awkward.

 ```javascript